It’s beginning to look a lot like…Black Friday, Cyber Monday, and yes Christmas then the New Year!

 Photo by rawpixel on Unsplash

 Create your plan and then your content.
-Here are some tips for creating your holiday content plan:
+Here are some holiday marketing ideas and tips for creating your holiday content plan:

 Design a holiday season email template and go ahead and write your copy.
 Creating and scheduling your content ahead will give you more time to respond to questions and engage your audience with that content later making your work more effective.
 Choose some Facebook post templates too and customize them for all your holiday social media posts.